fieldtrip/website/workshop/leuven2019.md

 -----
-This tutorial was last tested on 02-04-2019 by Simon Homölle on Windows 10, Matlab 2018a.
+This tutorial was last tested on 02-04-2019 by Simon Homölle on Windows 10 and MATLAB 2018a.